Do you want to add a custom field to your WooCommerce checkout page?

 The result?
 Conversions increased within a week, and support tickets dropped.

-That’s when it really clicked: adding the right custom fields can make your checkout smarter and your customer experience smoother.
+That’s when it really clicked: adding the right custom fields can make your checkout smarter, crucial for gathering data and improving fulfilment.

 Why Add Custom Fields to WooCommerce Checkout Page?

-- Enable product customization by allowing customers to specify their exact choices, reducing order errors and improving satisfaction.
+- Enhances order fulfilment: This is the most common reason.
+Think of fields like delivery instructions, gift message, or a preferred delivery date, allowing customers to specify their exact choices, reducing order errors and improving satisfaction.

-- Improve customer service by capturing customer concerns, helping your support team respond more efficiently and effectively.
+- Improves customer service: Capture customer concerns to help your support team respond more efficiently and effectively.

-- Use custom inputs (e.g., interests or preferences) to personalize product suggestions and increase upselling opportunities.
+- Suggest related products: Use custom inputs (interests or preferences) to personalize product recommendations and increase upsell opportunities.

 Table of Contents